-This heading was inserted, as from 17 January 2005, by section 21 Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).
-See sections 40 to 43 of that Act.
+Heading: inserted, on 17 January 2005, by section 21 of the Resource Management (Foreshore and Seabed) Amendment Act 2004 (2004 No 94).

 85A Plan or proposed plan must not include certain rules

 A plan or proposed plan must not include a rule that describes an activity as a permitted activity if that activity will, or is likely to, have a significant adverse effect on a recognised customary activity carried out under section 17A(2).